Changing the tempo in Garageband is as easy walking and chewing bubble gum.

 From what I understand, it’s not actually possible to do this in Garageband without jumping through significant hoops.
 However, there is a way of doing it in a way that takes a bit of time.

 You can’t adjust the beats-per-minute without changing the way the audio sounds in the DAW, unless, it’s an audio recording, rather than a MIDI file.
-However, through the use of Apple Loops, one can actually do this.
+However, through the use of Apple Loops, one can actually do this (more on what can be done with Apple Loops in my guide).

 If you adjust the beats-per-minute then pretty much every sound in GarageBand will change unless you’ve used loops.